CycloneDX/cdxgen/docs/ADVANCED.md

 docker run --rm -v /tmp:/tmp -v $(pwd):/app:rw -it ghcr.io/appthreat/cdxgen-dotnet:v10 -r /app -o bom.json -t dotnet
 ```

 If the project requires legacy frameworks such as .Net Framework 4.6/4.7, then a Windows operating system or container is required to generate the SBOM correctly.
-A workaround is to commit the project.assets.json and lock files to the repository from Windows and run cdxgen from Linux as normal.
+A workaround is to commit the project.assets.json and the lock files to the repository from Windows and run cdxgen from Linux as normal.

+For legacy Java projects, use the un-official image `ghcr.io/appthreat/cdxgen-java:v10`.

 ## Nydus - next-generation container image